2026-27 General WMA Regulations

 - Permit holders must be able to see their ATV at all times while hunting.

-Licensed sportsmen who meet the following criteria are eligible for Mobility Impaired Access Permits:
+Licensed sportsmen who meet the following criteria are eligible for Mobility-Impaired Access Permits:

-- A permanent physical condition requiring the use of a brace, cane, crutch, prosthetic device, wheelchair, walker or portable oxygen
+- A permanent physical condition requiring the use of a brace, cane, crutch, prosthetic device, wheelchair, walker or portable oxygen Permanent lung disease which severely restricts respiration to the levels stipulated on the application form

 - A permanent cardiac condition classified as Class III or IV by the American Heart Association